Colored Pencils Options

 - Lyra’s in Canada

-Only recently have we discovered these gorgeous sticks of color and we are currently in serious crush status with them.
-They are soft and luminous and the colors are different than the Polycromos so you get a completely unique look when you use them instead of the polys.
+Only recently have we discovered these gorgeous sticks of color and we are currently in serious crush status with them. (pictured at the top of this page) They are soft and luminous and the colors are different than the Polycromos so you get a completely unique look when you use them instead of the polys.
 The only complaint we have is that the largest box is 72 pencils.
-Lyra’s are oil based so no pesky wax bloom and they layer and blend nicely.
+Lyra’s are oil-based so no pesky wax bloom and they layer and blend nicely.
 They also come with their own blending pencil in the box but it seems completely useless and has zero effect so stick with your Derwent or Prismacolor blender colorless pencils instead.
 (More about those later)

 Caran d’Ache Colored Pencils